Kirsten West: Godmother of Southern Rock

 Kirsten’s father, Chuck Olson, seemed to have passed that openness to Kirsten.
 At 87, he was ill and not expected to live more than six months, but he went to Macon with Kirsten and found his resilience, recovering and eventually able to travel back home, his good health a result of Kirsten’s careful caretaking.

-So when the ghost stories began, Kirsten met them the way she met every adventure: open-eyed, unflinching, and ready to make meaning from them.
+So when the ghost began to appear at the Big House, Kirsten met them the way she met every adventure: open-eyed, unflinching, and ready to make meaning from them.

 Kirk later told Carrie Genzel, hostess of the online ghost-hunting show Macon Beyond, that they had been warned from the start: the ghost had a habit of pushing women on the stairs.
-At one point, Kirsten herself was pushed and spent weeks recovering.
+Kirsten herself was pushed several times and once spent weeks recovering.
 Unlike others who might have fled, Kirsten stayed.

-Genzel also shared that Morrighan Lynne said that when she stood quietly in the museum room, she had felt not menace but kindness: five spirits of ABB members came to her, the nicest spirits she had ever encountered, she said, wanting only to know if what they had done was important.
+Macon Beyond host Genzel also shared that the show’s spiritual medium Morrighan Lynne had stood quietly in the museum room and felt not menace in a bonnet, but kindness: five spirits of ABB members came to her, the nicest spirits she had ever encountered, she said, wanting only to know if what they had done was important.
 Her answer was simply “Yes.”
 They were standing in their own museum, where thousands of fans from around the world come each year to honor them.

 In the Big House, Gregory Pentley’s portrait captures the Allman Brothers Band in vivid color — framed by the gold records that testify to the music born within these walls and perhaps still echoing with the spirits of the men who made it.

 In that sense, the Big House has never been just walls and staircases.
-It is a vessel where past and present meet, where ghosts brush up against the living and Kirsten’s courage to embrace the unseen is fueled by her adventurous spirit.
+It is a vessel where past and present meet, where ghosts brush up against the living, where energy lingers, and Kirsten’s courage to embrace the unseen was fueled by her adventurous spirit.

-For Kirsten, none of this felt out of step.
-From hearing songs as signs to living with spirits in the hallway, she moved through the world with openness to risk and meaning.
-And to mystery.
-Her spirit of adventure has carried her, Kirk, and the Big House through decades of preservation in Macon.
+None of it felt out of step to Kirsten.
+From hearing songs as signs… to living with spirits in the hallway… she moved through the world with an openness to meaning and mystery, carrying her and Kirk through decades of preservation in Macon.

 Even the ghosts became part of the story she was preserving, another layer of Macon’s rich history folded into the house.
-And while the Big House held its mysteries, Kirsten’s words published in Hittin’ the Note opened those doors even wider, carrying the stories of Macon and the Brothers to fans around the world.
+And while the Big House held all that energy, Kirsten’s words published in Hittin’ the Note opened its doors even wider, carrying the stories of Macon and the Brothers to fans around the world.

 Kirsten at the Crossing: The Station Master